mdbassit/Coloris/index.md

   // When disabled, it will strip the alpha value from the existing color value in all formats.
   alpha: true,

+  // Set to true to always include the alpha value in the color value even if the opacity is 100%.
+  forceAlpha: false,

   // Set to true to hide all the color picker widgets (spectrum, hue, ...) except the swatches.
   swatchesOnly: false,